Sena Jeter Naslund-Karen Mann Graduate School of Writing at Spalding University

 Students can choose a faster, higher-intensity pace or a slower, less intensive pace, depending on the time they have available.
 Students can complete two semesters a year, spending about 25 hours a week on writing and reading during independent study.
 Or they can opt to complete one semester a year, devoting about 12 hours a week to independent study.

 The program hosts three residencies each year.
 The spring (May) and fall (November) residencies take place at the Spalding University campus in Louisville, Kentucky.
-The summer (June/July) residency takes place in a different international location each year.
-The 2023 summer residency will take place in Quebec City.
+Students and faculty stay at the historic, four-star Brown Hotel, two blocks from campus.
+The summer (June) residency takes place virtually and is held live, in real time.

-Spalding’s Naslund-Mann Graduate School of Writing also offers a 15-credit graduate certificate and a 35-credit MA in Writing (MAW).
+Spalding’s Naslund-Mann Graduate School of Writing also offers a 15-credit post-baccalaureate certificate and a 35-credit MA in Writing (MAW).
 Students can matriculate from the certificate or MAW into the MFA, earning two degrees for about the cost of one.
+A post-master’s certificate is available for writers who already hold the MFA or an MA with creative thesis.

 Spalding does not charge a registration fee, residency fee, or graduation fee.